 Learning is something we do naturally, and we do it all the time.
 This should seem like an obvious requirement, but in a world dominated by ERP systems that try to do it all, it’s often forgotten.
 The next generation learning platform is a system that specialises in learning including social learning, they are as Josh Bersin states “more data-driven, and more experiential and productive for employees”.

 Humans are learning machines, everything we experience is a learning event that either confirms and re-enforces previous learning or provides us with new knowledge, perspectives, skills, experiences and expectations.
 Learning Platforms go beyond just tracking eLearning content with the capability to managing and reporting on all types of learning and assessment such as face to face events, on the job or peer assessments and 3rd party learning e.g. Linkedin Learning.

 The user interface provides a seamless integration of the learning platform into people’s lives and the design of the platform mirrors their own device and media experience expectations.
 Much of this is underpinned by both the platform and interface design which combine to determine the usability.

-A key factor in determining the success and usability of the interface is that the platform is intuitive and need little or no training in how to use it.
+A key factor in determining the success and usability of the interface is that the platform is responsive, intuitive and there is little or no training required in how to use it.
 This includes:

 - Any role-based learning requirements are clearly displayed